Food sovereignty in Bolivia: Quinoa

 Quinoa is a grain native to the Andean region that is high in protein content and micronutrients.
 It is capable of growing in the harsh climatic conditions of the Bolivian altiplano despite the high levels of frost, salinity, and drought.
 The crop has long been known for its nutritional value, and has indigenous symbolic meaning due to its long history within the region.
 It historically has been associated with poorer populations due to its rural use and origin.
 Preparation of quinoa for consumption is labor-intensive, particularly the removal of the grain's saponin covering.
 In the Bolivian Andes, farmers who are compelled to work away from home in order to supplement their own farm income do not have the proper amounts of time to prepare quinoa for their own home consumption, opting instead for cheaper foreign-subsidized breads and pastas.

 There are many different varieties of quinoa, which vary in what type of environment best suited for their production.
 With quinoa's growing global popularity, Bolivian farmers have begun to grow the varieties that are favored in the export market rather than those best suited for home consumption.
 This means a nutritious product is grown in large quantities for export from a country with widespread malnutrition.
 There have been some attempts to reintroduce quinoa to Bolivia's population through encouragement of more consumption in the middle classes.

 Foreign interests have patented many varieties of quinoa, and it is sold globally.
-Due to emphasis on export-oriented production, Bolivian farmers are increasingly excluded from control or consultation over quiona genetic resources.
+Due to emphasis on export-oriented production, Bolivian farmers are increasingly excluded from control or consultation over quinoa genetic resources.
 As farmers are encouraged to cultivate market-favoring varieties, native varieties are put at risk of disappearance.
 As quinoa grows in popularity, the risk of biopiracy and patenting indigenous Andean genetic material increases.
 This possibility has influenced Bolivian farmers to be reluctant to work with scientist sand groups researching to improve quinoa varieties.

 Public Perception

-Historically, quiona was stigmatized as a poor person's food and replaced by non-indigenous peoples with wheat, barley, and other popular European products.
-Quiona has attracted interest in recent years as a potential solution to the food security crisis due to its high protein, micronutrients, and "rustic" characterization.
-Quiona's ability to improve nutritional status for those living in poverty is still debated.
-Projects that have attempted to reintroduce quinoa to rural and impoverished populations have faced difficulty due to the high labor costs and time associated with cultivating quiona as well as the continued lower-class perception of quinoa in Bolivia's urban middle class.
+Historically, quinoa was stigmatized as a poor person's food and replaced by non-indigenous peoples with wheat, barley, and other popular European products.
+Quinoa has attracted interest in recent years as a potential solution to the food security crisis due to its high protein, micronutrients, and "rustic" characterization.
+Quinoa's ability to improve nutritional status for those living in poverty is still debated.
+Projects that have attempted to reintroduce quinoa to rural and impoverished populations have faced difficulty due to the high labor costs and time associated with cultivating quinoa as well as the continued lower-class perception of quinoa in Bolivia's urban middle class.